 The Cradle of Life is just that, with the word Cradle signifying the early beginnings of life on earth.
 Records of Earth’s earliest life forms, including microfossils, stromatolites, biomats and other organically derived material have been discovered in the adjacent Barberton mountains which have been dated at some 3600 million years of age.

 Life is very much part and parcel of the environment here, not only ancient, but modern too.
 The most impressive array of earthly animal species, exotic and indigenous, have been gathered together at the Cradle of Life.
-These include white lions, tigers, jaguars, pumas, leopards, cheetahs, Siberian wolves, hyenas and meerkats.
+These include white lions, tigers, jaguars, pumas, cheetahs, Siberian wolves, hyenas and meerkats.
 There is also an absolute abundance of bird life including raptors and LBJ's for the birding enthusiast.
 View the latest list of birds here

 Our ‘fresh fuel’, clean restrooms, and well stocked convenience store provide a welcome break on a long journey and our spacious restaurant will provide a range of delicious meals for travellers wanting to take a longer break on their journey.